rclai/meteor-x-ray/README.md

 Go [here](https://github.com/lapwinglabs/x-ray) for usage instructions.

-There is no need for a synchronous wrapper because the library itself already has [synchronous capabilities](https://github.com/lapwinglabs/x-ray#xrayrunfunctionoptional-fn), which is nice.

-If you need more blocking functionality for the more complex use cases just use the Future library like this:
+If you need blocking functionality, use the Future library, which Meteor already installs by default, like this:

 ```js
 // The future library is loadable already